Internal Gear Hub Theory

 In my opinion, a three-speed with the top gear in the 70- to 80-inch range (5.6 to 6.4 meters development) is the minimum requirement for smart performance in urban cycling.
 I think that the preferred gearing in most urban areas has 5 to 8 speeds.

 A very hilly city such as San Francisco demands a wider range than a moderately-priced hub gear can offer.
-Hybrid gearing or an all-derailer system is less expensive than these hubs, though more trouble to maintain.
+Hybrid gearing or an all-derailer system is less expensive than the wide-range hubs, though more trouble to maintain.

 Weight also figures into the choice of a hub.
 Light weight matters much more when a bicycle is being carried than when it is being ridden, and is especially important in folding bicycles, which are more often carried.